testflows/TestFlows/CONTRIBUTING.md

 [CLA Assistant](https://github.com/contributor-assistant/github-action)
 by reading CLA and then sign it by adding a comment containing the following text.

-`I have read the CLA Document and I hereby sign the CLA`.
+`I have read the CLA Document and I hereby sign the CLA`

 https://github.com/testflows/TestFlows/blob/master/cla/individual_esign_v1.md